CorrelAid/docs/correlaidx-manual/formats/introducing-correlaid.md

 * Reusable stock photos
 * Standard cover letter separated by addressee for hosting various events

-The material can be found in the CorrelCloud, for which you must first be activated as a user.
-When preparing an event or contribution, please contact the Community Manager at CorrelAid.
+The material can be found on our Google Drive, for which you must first be activated as a user.
+When preparing an event or contribution, please contact the [Community Manager](mailto:isabel.w@correlaid.org) at CorrelAid.
 Here we can jointly consider which formats and documents fit best for you.
-If you need help with a bigger event, you can also contact us here.

-* Responsible
-* Timeframe
-* Schedule